 If a Thing is capable to expose semantic information to the M2M System the M2M System shall be able to use that information to represent the Thing.

 The M2M System shall be able to describe the semantic relationship between Things.

 - void –

-Note: This use case can be found in TR-0013 エラー! 参照元が見つかりません。
+Note: This use case can be found in [b-oneM2M TR-0013]

-Source: REQ-2014-0447 Use case for Triggering in Field Domain